alextanhongpin/architecture-decision-records/golang/051-dry-run.md

 ## Context

-Dry run is useful for testing out the behaviour without changing internal state.
+Dry run is a way to test the behavior of a system without actually making any changes.
+This can be useful for testing new features or for debugging problems.

-During dry run, the library can
+During a dry run, the system will:

-- run initial validation
+* Run initial validation checks
-- log execution steps
+* Log execution steps
-- return expected result after executing `ExecutionResult`
+* Return expected results
-- generate potential events
+* Generate potential events

-Dry run is common in toolings, such as Terraform etc. However, it can also be added to domain-heavy application.
-A client can for example call the endpoint with dry run (or `validate_only`) option for validation and showing errors on thr form.
+Dry run is often used in toolings, such as Terraform, to test changes before they are applied to production.
+It can also be used in domain-heavy applications to validate user input and show errors on the form.

-One other example of dry run is rate limiter.
+For example, a rate limiter might have an `Allow` method that checks if an operation is allowed and increments a counter.
+However, there are times when we just want to check if an operation is allowed without actually incrementing the counter.
+In this case, we can use a `AllowAt` method to check if we can execute the operation at a later time.

-A rate limiter has an `Allow` method that checks if the operation is allowed, and increments the counter.
-However, there are times where we just want to check if an operation is allowed without actually incrementing the counter.
-A method `AllowAt` can be used to check if we can execute the operation at a later time.
+**Decision**

-## Decision
+We will add dry run support to our CLI, API, and packages.
+This will allow users to test behaviors and expected outcomes without changing internal state.

-Dry run can be added
+**Consequences**

-- in a CLI
+Adding dry run support will have the following consequences:

-- in API as `validate_only` option
+* It will make it easier for users to test new features and debug problems.
-- in packages
+* It will reduce the risk of making unintended changes to production systems.

-when we need to assert behaviours/expected outcome without changing internal state.
+* It will increase the confidence of users in the system.

-## Consequences
+We believe that the benefits of adding dry run support outweigh the costs.
+We are therefore proceeding with this change.